Estadio Universitario (UANL): Football

 The stadium is the home venue for the Tigres UANL, playing in the Liga MX.
 It was given to Sinergia Deportiva, the for-profit company that administers Tigres, as part of the club's assets.

 The stadium hosted several matches of the 1986 FIFA World Cup.
 It also hosted Copa Libertadores de América matches in 2005 and 2006, when Tigres qualified for the prestigious tournament.
 For a short period, it was also the home venue for C.F.
 Monterrey.
 It also hosted several matches of the 1983 FIFA World Youth Championship and the 2011 FIFA U-17 World Cup.

 Between 1973 and 1980, C.F.
-Monterrey, the other top-flight soccer club in Monterrey, also used the Estadio Universitario.
+Monterrey, the other top-flight football club in Monterrey, also used the Estadio Universitario.
 The club departed to return to the Estadio Tecnológico beginning in September 1980.

 American football

 While the Auténticos Tigres, the university's American football team, have their own stadium (the Estadio Gaspar Mass), the Estadio Universitario is normally used for playoff games and ONEFA championships.
-One exception was the 2016 ONEFA championship game, played at Gaspar Mass due to a playoff soccer game scheduled for the next day.
+One exception was the 2016 ONEFA championship game, played at Gaspar Mass due to a playoff football game scheduled for the next day.

-On August 5, 1996, the stadium hosted the Kansas City Chiefs and Dallas Cowboys in the American Bowl, with the Chiefs winning by a score of 32-6.
+On 5 August 1996, the stadium hosted the Kansas City Chiefs and Dallas Cowboys in the American Bowl, with the Chiefs winning by a score of 32-6.
 The event recorded 52,247 paid tickets.